BOROUGH OF HARVEY CEDARS

 3. Level Two - Chief of Police: If the aggrieved person is not satisfied with the disposition of his grievance at Level One, or if no decision has been rendered within five (5) days after the presentation of the grievance, he may file the grievance in writing with the PBA.
 Within five (5) days after receiving the written grievance, the PBA shall refer it to the Chief of Police.

-5. Level Four – Arbitration: If the aggrieved person is not satisfied with the
+- Level Three - Borough: If the aggrieved person is not satisfied with the

 disposition of his grievance at Level Three, or no decision has been rendered within fifteen (15) days after the grievance was delivered to the Borough, he may request in writing that the PBA submit the grievance to arbitration.
 If the PBA determines that the grievance is meritorious, it should submit the grievance to arbitration within fifteen (15) days after receipt of a request by the aggrieved person.

 arbitration, the PBA and the Borough shall attempt to agree upon a mutually acceptable arbitrator to serve.
-If the parties are unable to agree upon an arbitrator or to obtain such a commitment within the specified period, either party may make a request for a list of arbitrators to the American Arbitration Association.
-The parties shall then be bound by the rules and procedures of the American Arbitration Association.
+If the parties are unable to agree upon an arbitrator or to obtain such a commitment within the specified period, either party may make a request for a list of arbitrators to either the American Arbitration Association or PERC.
+The parties shall then be bound by the rules and procedures of either the American Arbitration Association or PERC.

 the Borough and the PBA, and shall be final and binding on the parties.